The generalized work function algorithm is competitive for the generalized 2-server problem: The CNN problem

 Remember the definition of extended cost.
 From Equation~\eqref{eq:nabla for r rewritten} we know that

-Since this is the only extended cost that we will consider in this proof we denote it simply by $\nabla$.
+Since this will be the only extended cost that we consider in this proof, we denote it simply by $\nnabla$.
 Further, let $\snabla\in \MM$ be a point where the maximum is attained, i.e.,

 Point $\snabla$ will be used in Lemma~\ref{lem:F increase} and~\ref{lem:G increase}.